beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 <summary>1.</summary>
 "Give my best regards to the Lord Raikage as well".</br>
 The vast ocean was veiled in white mist.
 Not particularly good for visibility, but the women were accustomed to fog; they cloud see quite well, even in these conditions.</br>
 Enclosed on all four sides by the ocean, The Land of Water, one of the lands known as the five great ninja nations, was also home to the village of Kirigakure.
 The days when Kirigakure was known as the Village of the Bloody Mist and the origin of Akatsuki were in the distant past.
-Yagura, the Fourth Mizukage, had dirtied his hands with all sorts of evil, but the genjutsu cast on him had been released by the late Ao's byakugan, and with Terumi Mei's assumption of the office of Fifth Mizukage, the situation in Kirigakure was steadily improving.</br>
+Yagura, the Fourth Mizukage, had dirtied his hands with all sorts of evil, but the genjutsu cast on him had been released by the late Ao's Byakugan, and with Terumi Mei's assumption of the office of Fifth Mizukage, the situation in Kirigakure was steadily improving.</br>
 And then, the Fourth Great Ninja War changed the world completely.
 The constantly quarrelling five great ninja lands had joined hands and come through the terrible battles together, becoming war comrades.
 Even after the Great War, they had worked together to overcome the difficulties that arose to sake the world.
 Many lives had been sacrificed in the war, and those who survived lived with great sadness, but the things gained were also great.</br>
 "Please be thorough in your duties in the joint training between Kirigakure and Kumogakure!"
 Chojuro —carrying the large twinsword Hiramekarei that was proof that he was one of the Seven Ninja Swordsmen— called to the ninja preparing to sail away.</br>
 The surf pounded against the port.
 A ship large enough to carry a hundred people was currently moored there, in this critical location for the Land of Water, surrounded by the sea as the country was.</br>